How to Deal with Child Custody in Divorce

 From the child’s perspective, joint custody usually works out best, as the child can spend an equal amount of time with both parents.
 This also helps when making key decisions in the child’s life.

-If neither of you can agree on child custody, then you are required to enter into a process called Mediation before taking matters through the Court.
+If neither of you can agree on child arrangements, then you should try Mediation before taking matters through the Court.

-To help you reach an amicable solution towards resolving your child custody dispute, our specialist Family Solicitors can recommend and help you gain access to Mediation services.
+To help you reach an amicable solution and resolve your disputes, our specialist Family Law Solicitors can recommend and help you gain access to Mediation services.

 Putting Children’s Interests First